CheetahRobotics/Team10182/prep.md

 * We will use the Brian robot in the competition.
 * Autonomous phase: just run Omarion's program as-is.
 We'll get points for going into the crater.
 * Teleop: be sure we can get in the crater at the end.
 If we're able to push some minerals into the depot, so much the better.
+* Reminder: here is a quick summary of the missions: https://firstinspiresst01.blob.core.windows.net/ftc/2019/gonemlpg.pdf

 #### Goals for 11/8 session:
 * Make sure Omarion's autonomous mode works AS-IS.
 No bells and whistles.
 Just run as-is and end up in crater.
 No flag deposit this time.
 There is no time to work on this now.